digistore24/digistore24-mcp-server/README.md

 - **Per-Request Auth**: API key required and validated on every request
 - **Session Isolation**: Each customer connection is completely isolated
 - **Maximum Security**: API keys never persist in server memory
+- **Hosted Only**: Customers use the service at mcp.digistore24.com

 ## 📚 API Reference